AuxStudio/react-native-boiler-plate/docs/SETUP_GUIDE.md

 fastlane init
 ```

-4. Follow the steps and enter the relevant information:
+4. Follow the steps and inpu the relevant information:

-4.1.
-Enter ./app/secret_key.json
+    1. Input `./app/secret_key.json`
-4.2.
-Enter n
+    2. Input `n`

 5. Add the following to `./android/fastlane/Fastfile`: